ManticoreGamesInc/platform-documentation/src/api/uibutton.md

 ### `pressedEvent`

 UI Buttons can be used as direct input to control the gameplay.
 This is especially useful for touch-screen devices, where UI Buttons can be setup as virtual controls.
 In this example, a UI Button has a value set for its `boundAction` property.
 When the button is pressed, the button's `pressedEvent` will callback.
-If the `boundAction` property has been set to a valid input action (e.g. "Jump") then the Input `actionPressedEvent` will also callback.
+If the `boundAction` property has been set to a valid input action (for example "Jump") then the Input `actionPressedEvent` will also callback.

 ```lua
 local UIBUTTON = script:GetCustomProperty("UIButton"):WaitForObject()